-Risk Description Contract risk Contract risk is defined as the Fund's exposure to the probability of loss arising from the tenants reneging on the contract.
-Uninsured risk Although it is intended that the investments (to be) made by the Fund will have the benefit of insurance cover against risks such as fire and/or accidents and liabilities to third parties, there are certain types of losses that are uninsurable or not generally insured against because it is not economically feasible to insure against such losses.
-Examples of losses that are generally not insured against include war or acts of terrorism and certain natural phenomena such as tornados, earthquakes, flooding and any other natural disasters.
-Any such event will adversely impact the value of the property.
-General risks for the fund Certain fund characteristics entail risks for the Fund and subsequently for its Investors.
+Certain fund characteristics entail risks for the Fund and subsequently for its investors.
 The Fund is a fund for joint account (fonds voor gemene rekening) under Dutch law.
-This means that for the purposes of Dutch law the Fund is not a legal entity (rechtspersoon), but is a contractual arrangement sui generis between the Management Company and the Legal Owner, subject to the terms and conditions that relate to the Fund and the parties involved (such as the Management Company, Investors and the Depositary) included in the Fund Agreement (reference is also made to the Principal fund terms & Governance chapter of this Prospectus).
+This means that for the purposes of Dutch law the Fund is not a legal entity (rechtspersoon), but is a contractual arrangement sui generis between the Management Company and the Legal Owner, subject to the terms and conditions that relate to the Fund and the parties involved (such as the Management Company, Investors and the Depositary) included in the Fund Agreement (reference is also made to the Governance chapter of this Prospectus).
 The Fund Agreement expressly states that the Fund does not constitute or qualify as a partnership (maatschap), general partnership (vennootschap onder firma) or limited partnership (commanditaire vennootschap) and is not deemed to constitute a cooperation agreement (samenwerkingsovereenkomst) among the Management Company, the Legal Owner and the Investors, or among the Investors within the meaning of Dutch law.
 Any obligation of an Investor to make contributions to the Fund only creates an obligation between that individual Investor and the Legal Owner.
 Consequently, neither the Management Company nor the Investors shall be deemed to be partners (maten/vennoten) in the Fund.
 On that basis, the Fund seeks to limit the liability of each Investor to the amount of their investment.
-It should be noted that the Dutch Supreme Court (Hoge Raad) ruled that in certain circumstances a fund for joint account (fonds voor gemene rekening) may be considered to be a partnership (maatschap), which includes the Investors.
-This could be the case when the FGR is structured or behaves in such a way that, from a material point of view, the Fund should be qualified as a partnership (maatschap).
-Strategic risks Strategic risks The risk that the Fund's objectives are not achieved because of the management's poor decision making, incorrect implementation and/or insufficient response to changes in the environment.
-Strategy risk can arise, for example, when a strategy does not anticipate on all the threats and opportunities in the market or when insufficient resources are made available to pursue the strategy effectively.
-Country risk The Fund solely holds investments in the Netherlands.
-Returns achieved on these investments are likely to be materially affected by the general economic, political and social conditions in the Netherlands or by particular conditions within the Dutch property market or fund industry.
-In particular, changes in landlord/tenant and conditions within the Dutch property market or fund industry.
-In particular, changes in landlord/tenant and planning law could materially affect the investment returns.
-Market institutions and regulation are important for the office market.
-Different types of government intervention, such as supply regulation and the protection of tenants may have an adverse effect on the profitability of the Fund.
-Taxes, subsidies and legislation on the office market affect the performance of office property investments as well.
+It should be noted that the Dutch Supreme Court (Hoge Raad) ruled that in certain circumstances a fund for joint account (fonds voor gemene rekening) may be considered to be a partnership (maatschap) with the effect of imposing joint or several liability on each of the partners (depending on the type of partnership), which includes the Investors.
+This could be the case when the fund for joint account is structured or behaves in such a way that, from a material point of view, the Fund should be qualified as a partnership (maatschap).